I Had Hyperemesis Gravidarum: 3 times

 The second time, goodbye baby girl…

-The 2nd time I got pregnant without trying, or wanting to be for that matter.
-It just ‘sort of happened’.
-I wasn’t prepared mentally or physically.
-I was terrified of getting sick again.
-I hadn’t done my research on how not to avoid HG.
-I was a single mom working 65+ hour weeks and didn’t have time to lay in bed too nauseous to move or work.
-That’s exactly what happened.
-Again, I had it bad …. morning sickness x 100.
-I lost that baby at 15 weeks pregnancy, just 1 day after I stopped being sick.
-She was a girl, which dispelled the myth you only get sick with boys.
+The 2nd time I got pregnant was a surprise and I wasn’t prepared mentally or physically.
+I was terrified to get sick again.
+I hadn’t researched how to avoid HG.
+I was a single mom working 60+ hour weeks with no time to lay in bed too nauseous to move or work.
+That’s exactly what happened for a total of 15 weeks.
+I lost that baby one day after my body stopped feeling sick.
+She was a girl, which dispels myth you only get sick with boys.

-Miscarriage is common with HG because mom is malnourished, dehydrated, and has a worn down immune system.
+Miscarriage is common with HG because mom is malnourished, dehydrated, with a depleted immune system.
 That’s what happened with my baby girl.
-I was excited to eat again and feel the normalcy of my pregnancy.
-I was excited to wake up the next day and start my life.
-If you’ve been sick like this, you know what an achievement it is to get through each day.
-All that hard work, day in and day out for 15 weeks to lose a baby.
-I really lost myself for a bit.
+The day I stopped feeling sick I rejoiced to eat everything under the sun!!
+To feel the normalcy of being a woman pregnant and feeling baby flutter inside.
+To wake up the next day and start life in a more upbeat way.
+If you’ve had HG, you know the achievement to get through each day.
+The hard work, day in and day out, for 15 weeks only to lose baby.
+I lost myself for a bit and struggled with what felt to be unfair.

 I can’t let myself get pregnant again.
 Being pregnant destroyed my health and stole chunks of my life.
-I wouldn’t wish severe morning sickness on my worst enemy nor a mild form, though I am more than envious of moms who only get nauseous.
-My dream of having four kids is out the window, but I have reached a place inside where I am grateful for the two that I have.
+I wouldn’t wish severe morning sickness on my worst enemy, though I am envious of moms who only get nauseous!!
+My dream of having four kids is out the window, yet I have reached a place of peace inside where I am grateful for the two that I have.
 They are enough and I worked hard to grow them 😉

 I offer support by phone/email for women with severe, endless morning sickness.
 Please share this post.
 If you know a woman in the throes of severe morning sickness – HELP HER.
 By doing so, you can stop a condition which, left to itself, can require hospitalization.
-Dehydration and becoming malnourished can occur after only 1-2 days of persistent vomiting.
+Dehydration and malnourishment can occur after only 1-2 days of persistent vomiting.
 Watch for this and notify doctor.
 There can be underlying physical causes for severe vomiting during pregnancy, but don’t think for a minute that her vomiting is psychically based.
+Make her a tray of ice cubes using Pellegrino sparkling water and lemon rind.

-The best suggestion I have, no matter what form of morning sickness you get, is to implement preventative lifestyle or diet changes soon as you can.
-I wish I’d prepared myself for months, even years, before conceiving again.
-Who knows if it would have helped.
-Back then I didn’t have the gift of the internet and suffered alone.
-Nowadays there are Facebook groups and forums of women sharing their experience about what helps and commisserating together about feeling awful day after day after day.
+The best suggestion I have, no matter what form of morning sickness you get, is to implement a preventative lifestyle or diet changes soon as you can.
+I wish I’d prepared myself for months, even years, before conceiving.
+Who knows if would have helped.
+Back then there was not the internet and cell phone group chats.
+I suffered alone in a dark bedroom or more than not, on the bathroom floor, lol.
+Nowadays there are Facebook groups and forums of women sharing their experience about what helps and commiserating together about feeling awful day after day after day after day.
 You can do this.
-If you can’t then seek out support.
+If you can’t, then seek out support.

 My three lights at the end of a long, pitch dark tunnel…